 system earns revenue from state and federal sources which is used for the benefit of all members.

-member libraries of our system share resources, programs, personnel and technical innovations.
+member public libraries of our system share resources, programs, personnel and technical innovations.
 By working together as a team, we are able to achieve our

 common goals as well as meet the needs of our individual communities.